Tracardi/tracardi-api/docs/flow/actions/event_scheduler_action.md

 # Output

 Postponed task details.
-It will include the event iself with , context,profile, etc.
+It will include the event itself with, context,profile, etc.